Skip to main content

 Maggie Watson and Ian Ripper run Wheatland Farm, a ‘conservation with accommodation’ project in Devon (that’s one of their cottages in the image above).
 Wheatland Farm has twice won Visit England’s top award for sustainable tourism (2012, 2015).

-Maggie says: “Your voice and choice really count in greening tourism.
-So use reviews to share green holiday destinations, but also don’t be afraid to ask for improvements.”
+Maggie says, “Your voice and choice count in greening tourism.
+So use reviews to share green holiday destinations through reviews, but also don’t be afraid to ask for improvements.”

 My Favourite Holiday Cottages asked Maggie’s advice on ways to find and enjoy a relaxing ‘eco-holiday’ without it proving a chore.
-Here are Maggie’s top ten recommendations for finding the best cottage holiday on earth -that is also kind to the earth.
-Suffice to say; the Wheatland Farm eco-lodges tick all the boxes!
+Here are Maggie’s top ten recommendations for finding the best cottage holiday on Earth -that is also kind to the planet.
+Suffice to say, the Wheatland Farm eco-lodges tick all the boxes!

 Holidays should be packed with treasures - sunny memories, fabulous food, and time to recharge.